jpachecoxyz/jpachecoxyz.github.io/hugo/content/posts/a-job-history.md

 > Long short history: As a technician with the “strength” of programming, I must be in other shift because in the first shift was the main programming engineer.

 Of course for me that was pointless, because I don't have nothing  to do with the engineer, because I am a technician.
 So that day my boss came to my position and say that I need to move to the 2nd shift, because he need some one that cover the automation issues in the area, and I am the only technician with the knowledge (blah, blah, blah...)

+## The end. {#the-end-dot}

+Months later, I feel not comfortable, with my job, at that point I feel messy, I don't want to go in there, not because laziness, but because I lost the feeling, I don't know how to describe it.

+To my fortune, I have an job interview for the maintenance supervisor roll in another DieCasting company here in H. Matamoros.
+And fortunately I was selected to have the job.
+Finally I ended quite my job, and start a new one now in a better roll and with more opportunities and new challenges to my personal and professional career.